Notes to the 2019 consolidated financial statements of the HOCHDORF Group

 For capital consolidation, assets and liabilities on holdings are evaluated at the time of the takeover according to standard Group principles (purchase method).
 Any remaining surplus/shortfall (goodwill/badwill) of this revaluation is offset against equity.
 Companies sold during the year are excluded from the consolidated financial statements from the date of sale.
 If shares in fully consolidated companies or companies accounted for using the equity method are sold, the difference between the disposal proceeds and the proportionate carrying amount, including goodwill/badwill, is recognised as a gain or loss on the income statement.

 The consolidated cash flow statement is generated on the basis of the consolidated balance sheet and income statement.

 Foreign currency translation

 The annual accounts of consolidated companies in foreign currencies are converted as follows: current assets, fixed assets and external capital at end-of-year exchange rates (period end exchange rate); equity at historical exchange rates.
 The income statement and the cash flow statement are converted at average annual rates.
 The conversion differences incurred are recognised in equity without affecting net income.
-The foreign currency items included in the individual financial statements of the consolidated companies are converted as follows: foreign currency transactions at the exchange rate of the transaction day (current exchange rate); at the end of the year, foreign currency balances are converted at the end-of-year exchange rate (period-end exchange rate) and affect net income.
-The resulting exchange rate differences are shown in the income statement.
+The foreign currency items included in the individual financial statements of the consolidated companies are converted as follows: foreign currency transactions at the exchange rate of the transaction day (current exchange rate); at the end of the year, foreign currency balances are converted at the end-of-year exchange rate (period end exchange rate) and affect net income.
+The resulting exchange rate differences are shown in the income statements.

-The accumulated translation differences from the translation of the annual financial statements and intercompany loans recorded in equity for a foreign company are derecognised when the company is sold and recognised in the income statement as part of the gain or loss on disposal.
+The accumulated translation differences for the translation of the annual financial statements and intercompany loans recorded in equity for a foreign company are derecognised when the company is sold and recognised in the income statement as part of the gain or loss on disposal.